The PhD Program considers students for fall semester admission only. The application deadline is listed below.

 English Proficiency Test Scores (if required)

 English proficiency tests must be taken within two years of your admission term.
-Official scores are submitted to the University of Wisconsin-Madison (institution code 1846).
+Official scores are submitted to UW-Madison.